Lent 2026

 LENT AND EASTER WITH CHILDREN

-Countdown to Easter: Small Groups for First Kids will be offered on Wednesdays, March 12-April 16, from 6:30-7:30 for children in PreK-5th grade.
-Each week we will use storytelling, crafts, and snacks to learn as we follow the footsteps of Jesus through Holy Week.
+40 Day Challenge: Small Groups for First Kids will be offered on Wednesdays, February 25-April 1, from 6:30-7:30 for children in PreK-5th grade.
+Each week we will be challenged to grow our faith through practices of prayer, Scripture reading, serving, giving, sharing and praising.
 Childcare is also available.

 Lent Car Talk